Osteopathy

 Continuation Appointments

 During your initial consultation, your osteopath will discuss your treatment plan and the number of treatments you are likely to require.
-This is based on the osteopath's previous experience of treating your condition.
-The average number of treatments required is around 5.
-However this can vary from person to person due to individual responses to treatment and the type of condition.
+The amount of treatments needed can vary from person to person due to individual responses to treatment and the type of condition.

 Qualifications and Registration